MutedBean47/AwardSeason_Privacy/privacy_policy.md

 ## Contact

-If you have questions about this privacy policy, you can reach the developer at: sararosaandree@gmail.com
+If you have questions about this privacy policy, you can reach the developer at: support@awardseason.app